Where To Find The Best Street Food In Tenerife

 This festival is put on every year, but if you really want to see something incredible you will have to wait for the Fuegos del Risco.
 This special celebration only happens every 5 years in remembrance of the volcanic eruption back in 1706.
 To replicate the lava from this event they roll fireballs down the hill and it is pretty amazing to experience.
 If you happen to be in town in August be sure to attend this event to try some of the local cuisine!

 By far the biggest event in all of Tenerife is the Carnival.
-This huge festival is full of different celebrations that take part all over the city and most of them happen in Santa Cruz de Tenerife, and as a bonus most of them are free.
-The city streets can get busy during these times so don't be surprised to see lots of crowds.
+This huge festival is full of different celebrations that take part all over the island and most of them happen in Santa Cruz de Tenerife, and as a bonus most of them are free.
+The streets can get busy during these times so don't be surprised to see lots of crowds.

 The event begins with an opening parade which is followed by an entire week of balls and masquerade dances.
 Everyone dresses up so make sure that you bring something suitable for the occasion.
 Street food and wine are a big part of the carnival so it is a great time to try some of the local food in Tenerife, like the tortillas de Carnaval which are small pancakes served with honey.